Greek Salad Recipe

 - Green Bell Pepper deseeded and cut into 1-inch cubes.

 - Kalamata Olives – The purple and soft kind of olives.
-They are less bitter than black olives and typical in Greek recipes.
+They are less bitter than black olives and are typical in Greek recipes.

 - Feta Cheese cubed